Category: soil

 Big Sur Slide Signals Need for Immediate Action on Climate | Soil

-Washington (ONGC) Analysis | June 16, 2021 by Catherine Zacuto, M. Ed.
+Washington (CAR) Analysis | June 16, 2021 by Catherine Zacuto, M. Ed.

 Big Sur just lost a section of its famous coast-hugging highway, and it’s not the first time.
 The super-scenic roadway boasts magnificent views of giant Redwoods to the east and bluest of blue Pacific Ocean to the west.
 Drivers struggle to keep eyes on the road as the jaw-dropping views captivate their passengers.
 Being perilously close to the edge of the continent, though, has its dangers.
 Two recent catastrophic breaks in the road resulted in sections of the highway plunging into the Pacific, hundreds of yards below.
 Scientists and residents are finding connections between climate change and the damage done to their beloved two-lane road.